 A Young College

 Arrupe College opened the fall of 2015 near Chicago’s Magnificent Mile at Loyola’s downtown campus.
-It welcome 159 students.
+It welcomed 159 students.

 One of the first questions Arrupe’s dean and executive director Father Stephen Katsouros received as he promoted the school was, “Will you accept applications from undocumented students?”
 He said the school would.
 But he also recognized “their needs will exceed our resources.
 Our financial model is based on all of our students qualifying for Pell and MAP grants.”
 The 20% of students at Arrupe who are undocumented remain ineligible for federal and state financial aid.